marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-02-post-google-it-support.md

 Especially for those of you who are based in Spain, the Spanish institution [Experiencia Fundae](https://experienciafundae.es/) offers grants to enroll not only to the Google IT Professional Certificate, but also in other Google Professional Certificates for free.
 To apply for a scholarship, [click here](https://experienciafundae.es/beca-google).

-**Disclaimer:** This article is based solely on my personal experience.
-I have not received any endorsement or compensation from Google or any related party.
-My aim is to share insights that may help others assess whether the Google IT Support Professional Certificate aligns with their own goals and needs.
-{: .notice--info}

 To summarize, these can be seen as the main takeaways from this course:
 - **Hands-on learning**: A strong focus on practical application that leads to meaningful learning.
 - **Comprehensive curriculum**: The course covers everything you'll need for an entry-level IT job.